Characterizing closed curves on Riemann surfaces via homology groups of coverings: Appendix on pro- surface groups

 \section{Appendix on pro-$p$ surface groups}

 In this appendix, we prove two basic results on pro-$p$ surface groups which are used in the paper.
-Let us then denote, as above, by $\Pi:=\pi_1(S,\ast)$ the fundamental group of an oriented hyperbolic Riemann surface $S$ of finite type and by $\Pi^{(p)}$ its pro-$p$ completion, i.e. the inverse limit of all its $p$-quotients, for a given prime number $p\geq 2$.
+Let us then denote, as above, by $\Pi:=\pi_1(S,\ast)$ the fundamental group of an oriented hyperbolic Riemann surface $S$ of finite type and by $\hP^{(p)}$ its pro-$p$ completion.

-The first basic property of the pro-$p$ completion of a surface group is the following.
-Even though this is well known, we prefer to provide a proof rather than a reference:
+A first basic property of the pro-$p$ completion of a surface group is given in the following theorem.
+Although this is well known, we prefer to adapt here to the pro-$p$ case the simple geometric proof by Hempel (cf.\ \cite{Hempel}) that surface groups are residually finite, which is more in the spirit of the present paper:

-\begin{theorem} The canonical homomorphism $\Pi\ra\Pi^{(p)}$ is injective.
+\begin{theorem} The canonical homomorphism $\Pi\ra\hP^{(p)}$ is injective.
 Otherwise stated, oriented surface groups are residually $p$-groups for all primes $p\geq 2$. \end{theorem}

-\begin{proof}We adapt here to the $p$-case a simple geometric proof by Hempel (cf. \cite{Hempel}) that surface groups are residually finite, which is quite in the spirit of this paper.